 Aric Samuel joined the Coker staff in July of 2013, serving as assistant men's basketball coach.
 He also runs the day-to-day operations of the Harris E. and Louise H. DeLoach Center, a 71,000 square-foot athletics facility.
+He was promoted to head men's basketball coach in March of 2016.

 In his first year assisting the men Samuel helped guide the Cobras to a record of 15-13.
 The Cobras made their fifth straight postseason appearance, advancing all the way to the semifinals of the SAC Men's Basketball Tournament.
 Individually, Julian Nelson received All-SAC Honorable Mention honors, Jonathon Gardner was a Capital One Academic All-District selection and Gardner, Gabriel Mens and Eren Moses were named to the NABC Honor Court.
 As a team, the Cobras recieved the NABC Team Academic Excellence Award.